organom/organom.github.io/_posts/2024-06-06-esp32-with-multiple-sensors-breadboard-to-prototype.md

 * Oscilloscope – Rigol DHO804 → compact, solid build quality, four channel inputs, and runs Android!
 (I’ve already added Wi-Fi to it 😃)
 * Multimeter – Uni-T UT890C → Great build quality, useful features, and an excellent price point

-While I already had a multimeter, this new one is a significant upgrade.
-And finally getting an oscilloscope, something I had been missing for a long time, has opened up a whole new world of learning.
-Now, I’m diving into mastering both tools.
+Finally getting an oscilloscope has opened up a whole new world of learning.
+Now, I’m diving into mastering it.

 {% include image-gallery.html folder="/assets/posts/2024-06-06-esp32-with-multiple-sensors-breadboard-to-prototype" %}